NETTUTS/An-In-Depth-Review-of-the-jQuery-Widget-Factory/README.md

 - The BulletChart example to explain the API
 - Extending jQuery Widgets
 - Handling events
-- Some tips about jQuery Widgets
+- Advanced tips about jQuery Widgets